sirloinofbeef/PlexTraktSync/README.md

 To setup this project on your own machine, clone or download this repo, and then:

 **Windows**
 * If you don't have it already, install Python - http://www.python.org
-  NOTE: As well as the defaults, ensure you select the *Add Python X.X to PATH* option during isntall.
+   * During install select the *Add Python X.X to PATH* option alongside the default values.
 * Run setup.bat and follow the prompts.
-   NOTE: Just run it as normal, __NOT__ elevated to Administrator, or it will fail.
+   * Just run it as normal, NOT elevated to Administrator.

 **Linux / MacOS** - Use the files in the data folder to complete the following steps: